Getting Started

 • tools() DSL -- declarative tool registration, selection, and resolution.

-• MCP OAuth 2.1 server -- OAuth 2.1 authentication provider with principal hierarchy, plus a general MCP HTTP auth surface and tool annotations.
+• MCP OAuth 2.1 server -- OAuth 2.1 provider with principal hierarchy, plus a general MCP HTTP auth surface and tool annotations.

 Adapters

-• Adapter mocking -- mockAdapter swaps any tagged adapter in tests; file, csv, json, jsonl, and html factories are tagged out of the box.
+• Adapter mocking -- mockAdapter swaps any tagged adapter in tests; the file, csv, json, jsonl, and html factories are tagged out of the box.

 Telemetry Breaking